Skip to content

 Band 8b

-Staff in Band 8b (such as heads of department, consultant pharmacists, or senior general managers) start on a salary of £64,455.
-This would increase to £66,388 following the pay rise.
+Staff in Band 8b (such as heads of department, consultant pharmacists, or general managers) now start on a salary of £66,582.

-After two years of experience at this band, most staff will receive an increase in pay to £68,632.
-This will increase to £70,691
+After two years of experience at this band, most staff will receive an increase in pay to £70,896.

 There is no automatic advancement from band 8b to 8c.
 Find out more about pay progression here.